roblaing/swipl-webapp-howto/README.md

   odbc_disconnect(Connection).
 ```

-Even though I ended up deleting sql_escape_single_quotes, it's still a handy pattern for replacing stuff in strings in Prolog which will come in handy later.
+Even though I ended up deleting sql_escape_single_quotes, it's still a handy template for predicates needed for replacing stuff in strings which will come in handy later.

 The prolog predicate to fetch all the ASCII art in the database, ordered by newness, looks like this: